swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 To mitigate this source compatibility problem in Swift 5, `throw` statements will be treated as always throwing `any Error`.
 In Swift 6, they will be treated as throwing the type of their thrown expression.
 One can enable the Swift 6 behavior with the [upcoming feature flag](https://github.com/apple/swift-evolution/blob/main/proposals/0362-piecemeal-future-features.md) named `FullTypedThrows`.

 Note that the source compatibility arguments in this proposal are there to ensure that Swift code that does not use typed throws will continue to work in the same way it always has.
 Once a function adopts typed throws, the effect of typed throws can then ripple to its callers.

-## Effect on ABI stability

-The ABI between an function with an untyped throws and one that uses typed throws will be different, so that typed throws can benefit from knowing the precise type.

 ## Effect on API resilience